Fall in Love With the Library

 I’m an avid reader and a frequent library visitor, but I don’t use a fraction of the library’s resources.

 Over the years I have used their scanners and printers, in lieu of buying my own, which has saved me a lot of money and frustration.
 I often use their building, as a place to escape.
 To study, to read, to journal, to not be in my house.
 I yes, use their outlets, their wifi, their comfy chairs, and their serene environment, as a place of separate-but-together community.

 But I don’t check out books.
 I don’t check out DVDs, CDs, magazines, or documents.

 I don’t use it for what people know the library

 And I use it even less for what people don’t know the library for.
 That they will help with your resume or applying for a job.
 That they have language meet-ups for people trying to learn English or other languages.
 That they offer workshops and certification courses for people trying to learn a skill or beef up their resume.
-That they have community preparedness workshops for things like earthquakes and other natural & unnatural disasters, like mass shootings.
-That they have book-clubs and film-clubs and support groups.
+That they have community-preparedness workshops for things like earthquakes and other natural and unnatural disasters, like mass shootings.
+That they have book clubs and film clubs and support groups.
 That they project movies for the community.

 Therein lies another resource I do use the library for.
 I love the library people.